Miguel Ángel Gamondi: Career

 Born in Olavarría, Gamondi played football for local side Club Ferrocarril Sud.

 After he retired from playing, Gamondi managed several clubs in Argentina, including Ferro Carril Sud, Racing, El Fortín, San Martín de Tucumán and Racing Club de Avellaneda.

-In 2000, Gamondi moved to Africa to be join Oscar Fulloné as an assistant coach to the Libyan side Al-Ahly.
-He also became an assistant coach to Oscar Fulloné at the Burkina Faso national football team in December 2001, and would later become an assistant coach at ASEC Mimosas, Wydad Casablanca, Espérance Sportive de Tunis and Étoile du Sahel.
+In 2000, Gamondi moved to Africa to join Oscar Fulloné as an assistant coach to the Libyan side Al-Ahly.
+He also became an assistant coach to Fulloné at the Burkina Faso national football team in December 2001, and would later become an assistant coach at ASEC Mimosas, Wydad Casablanca, Espérance Sportive de Tunis and Étoile du Sahel.

 He was appointed assistant manager to Ángel Cappa at South African side Mamelodi Sundowns in 2005.
-Then he was appointed manager of Platinum Stars in December 2007, and led Stars into the final 16 of the 2008 CAF Confederation Cup, its first foray into continental competition.
+He was appointed manager of Platinum Stars in December 2007, and led Stars into the final 16 of the 2008 CAF Confederation Cup, its first foray into continental competition.

-Later on, he managed CR Belouizdad and USM Alger in Algeria, Ittihad Kalba and Al Urooba in the United Arab Emirates, then Hassania Agadir, Wydad AC and Ittihad Tanger in Morocco.
+Later he managed CR Belouizdad and USM Alger in Algeria, Ittihad Kalba and Al Urooba in the United Arab Emirates, then Hassania Agadir, Wydad AC and Ittihad Tanger in Morocco.

+In February 2025, he was appointed manager of Al Nasr of Libya but was terminated from his position after five matches.